The Next Frontier

 Studies have shown that this little berry is one of the most nutritious and powerful superfoods in the world!

-Processed acai berries have only been available for about five years.
+Processed acai berries have only been available for about ten years.

-So if you're wondering how you too can get on this bodacious berry bandwagon, follow this link to bottom of page.
+So if you're wondering how you too can get on this bodacious berry bandwagon, follow the link at bottom of page.

 If you're going to have a martini, you might as well make it a pomegranate one.